 The electric carts proved to be a real headache for the club owners that got into the rental business early on.
 The technology did not exist to automatically turn off the chargers when the battery was finished charging.
 The result was a lot of boiled batteries and took some employees to monitor the progress overnight.
 The efficiency of the batteries was also lacking.
 There were no deep cell rechargeables at the time, and it was difficult to get an entire 18 holes of golf out of a charged set of batteries.

 Gasoline-powered carts were tried next to eliminate the litter of dead electric carts strewn across the last eight holes.
-The advantage to the gas cart was that as long as you supplied gasoline, you have more distance.
+The advantage of the gas cart was that as long as you supplied gasoline, you have more distance.
 The downside of these (besides the noise and smoke) was that they broke down a lot.
 The wear and tear of one round of golf after another would wear out the small 2 cycle engines in a short time.

 Once again we return to Long Beach, California for another popular brand of cart.
-World War II brought a brand new surge in electric carts due to the gasoline rationing.
+World War II brought a brand new surge in electric carts due to gasoline rationing.
 Merle Williams built his own solution to the problem…an electric cart for going to the market and short commutes.
 It was so popular with the other residents that he started his own brand “Marketeer” The company began producing utility trucks, and in early 1951 they designed their first golf cart.
 The model 425 was featured in a golf cart chase as see above for an episode of the television series “Get Smart.”

 In 1965, Merle and Peggy Williams sold the Marketeer company to Westinghouse.
 In an attempt to reorganize the corporate strategy, Westinghouse sold the electric car division, and the new product was labeled HMK Marketeer.
 When the new company began to unravel, Westinghouse took the division back and later sold it to Nordskog.
 For 4 years the Marketeer was sold as the Nordco Marketeer, and, following the death of the owner, Bob Nordskog was sold to U.S. Electricar.
 In 1996 Legend Electric Vehicles of Redlands acquired the company and in 1999 was purchased by Columbia Par Car.
 Columbia had already obtained Harley Davidson Golf Cars from AMF in 1982.